| RESOURCES FOR THE INQUIRING MIND

 4. How is "Investment" defined on the diagram?

-Did you find the answers?
+Are you confident of your answers?
 Check yourself with the Money Flow Quiz!

 Exercise 2: Practice Calculating the GDP

-Exercise 3: Understanding the Role of Personal Savings and Using U.S. Government Figures to Verify the Formula
+Exercise 3: Using U.S. Government Figures to Verify the Formula

-To see the actual GDP figures for the U.S., go to http://www.gpoaccess.gov/eop/tables04.html.
-You may find this a useful site for information.
-At this site, you can download Excel Tables showing you the GDP from 1959 to the present.
+In this example we shall use the actual GDP figures for the U.S. in 2000.
+The U.S. Government Printing Office has historical data for the U.S. from 1959 to the present.
+GDP Click HERE to open the link to the GPO page with the data for GDP 2004.
+On this page, go to entry for Table B-1: Gross domestic product, 1959-2003.
+(To download the PDF file directly from Mindtools click HERE.)
+Click on the PDF or XLS link to open the data.
+Carefully review the entry for the year 2000.
 If you are adept at moving data and eliminating unnecessary information, you can generate a chart like the one below simply by editing the government-supplied chart.
 Notice that the GDP calculation in the chart uses the same headings we gave above in the formula for the GDP.
-An example calculation, made by plugging the chart entries for the year 2000 into the formula is show below.
+Our example calculation, made by plugging the chart entries for the year 2000 into the formula is show below.

 Y = C + I + E + G 9817.0 = 6739.4 + 1735.5 - 379.5 + 1721.6